The TimeZone tag normally represents the offset from UTC.

 Only disable this if you have another means of PID cleanup.

-Defaults to true.
+Defaults to true

 Video file dates are assumed to be in UTC, rather than using timezone inference used in images.
 To disable this default, set this to false.

-When this.end() is called, or Node broadcasts the beforeExit event, this is the milliseconds spent waiting for currently running tasks to finish before sending kill signals to child processes.
+this is the milliseconds spent waiting for currently running tasks to

 Setting this value to 0 means child processes will immediately receive a kill signal to shut down.
 Any pending requests may be interrupted.
 Must be >= 0.
 Defaults to 500ms.

-Args passed to exiftool on launch.
+Args only passed to exiftool on launch.
+You probably don't need to change this from the default.

-Environment variables passed to ExifTool (besides EXIFTOOL_HOME)
+Environment variables passed to ExifTool (besides EXIFTOOL_HOME

 Allows for non-standard paths to ExifTool.
-Defaults to the perl or windows binaries provided by exiftool-vendored.pl or exiftool-vendored.exe.
+Defaults to the perl or

-This must be the full path to exiftool, not just the directory.
+This must be the full path to exiftool

-Command to end the child batch process.
-If not provided (or undefined), stdin will be closed to signal to the child process that it may terminate, and if it does not shut down within endGracefulWaitTimeMillis, it will be SIGHUP'ed.
+stdin will be closed to signal to the child process that it may terminate,

 Expected text to print if a command fails.
 Cannot be blank.
 Strings will be interpreted as a regular expression fragment.